At the Annual General Meeting of AAK AB (publ.) on May 4, 2023 the following was resolved.

 Presentation by the CEO

-President and CEO Johan Westman’s presentation in relation to the company’s operations and important events during 2020 and the first quarter of 2021 is available on the company’s website, www.aak.com.
+CEO and President Johan Westman’s presentation in relation to the company’s operations and important events during 2022 and the first quarter of 2023 is available on the Company’s website, www.aak.com.

 Everything AAK does is about Making Better Happen™.
-We specialize in plant-based oils that are the value-adding ingredients in many of the products people love to consume.
+We specialize in plant-based oils that are the value-adding ingredients in the products people love to consume.
 We make these products better tasting, healthier, and more sustainable.
-At the heart of AAK’s offer is Customer Co-Development, combining our desire to understand what better means for each customer, with the unique flexibility of our production assets, and a deep knowledge of many products and industries, including Chocolate & Confectionery, Bakery, Dairy, Plant-based Foods, Special Nutrition, Foodservice and Personal Care.
-Our 3,900 employees support our close collaboration with customers through 25 regional sales offices, 15 dedicated Customer Innovation Centers, and with the support of more than 20 production facilities.
-Listed on Nasdaq Stockholm and with our headquarters in Malmö, Sweden, AAK has been Making Better Happen for 150 years.
+At the heart of AAK’s offering is Customer Co-Development, combining our desire to understand what better means for each customer with the unique flexibility of our production assets and deep knowledge across products and industries.
+4,000 employees support our close collaboration with customers through 25 regional sales offices, 15 dedicated Customer Innovation Centers and support of more than 20 production facilities.
+Listed on Nasdaq Stockholm and with our headquarters in Malmö, Sweden, AAK has been Making Better Happen for more than 150 years.